What are the Command Line Tools?

 Included with the installation of Document Conversion Service are several command line utilities for converting files and folders, which we refer to as our “Command Line Tools”.
 The Command Line Tools can be called from scheduled tasks, batch files or any program that can call an external program in order to add document conversion to your workflow.

-Document Conversion Service comes with a number of different convert utilities depending on your conversion needs.
+Document Conversion Service comes with a number of different convert utilities, which can be used to run document conversion from the command line, depending on your conversion needs.
 They are described in detail in the Command Lines Tools Reference Guide.

 The available Command Line Tools include: